raoamalik/machine_learning_models/README.md

 # machine_learning_models
-This repository will contain practice material for machine learning.
+This repository contains practice material for predictive analytics using machine learning.